s3yonsei/blocked_samples/osdi24_ae/README.md

 **Note**: Although the reported results and the Figure 12a may differ in details, you should be able to figure out the predicted performance gain through optimizing blocking I/O events (I/O subclass in the figure) is high.
 Furthermore, predicted performance gain through optimizing filter block read (*GetFilterPartitionBlock*) is highest among the index and data block reads (*IndexBlockIter* and *DataBlockIter*, respectively).

 Figure 12b is obtained by comparing the result of baseline and optimized execution.
-Optimized RocksDB code is in rocksdb\_aio.
+We opened our asynchronous I/O-enabled RocksDB code as an optimization, in rocksdb\_aio directory.

 ```bash
 $ cd ~